vikingeducation/project_viking_store/README.md

 ASSOCIATIONS:
-ADDRESS = many-to-one with users, an address can only have one user CATEGORY = many-to-many with products, many products in the same category CITY = one-to-many with addresses, city can be part of many addresses CREDIT CARD = many-to-one with users, one credit card per user ORDER = many-to-many with users, one-to-many with order_contents, one-to-one with address(shipping) and address (billing) ORDER_CONTENTS (join table for orders and products - has product quantity too), many-to-one with orders PRODUCT = many-to-many with categories
-STATE = one-to-many with addresses, state can be part of many addresses USER = one-to-many with addresses, many-to-many with orders
+ADDRESS = many-to-one with users, an address can only have one user CATEGORY = one-to-many with products, many products in the same category CITY = one-to-many with addresses, city can be part of many addresses CREDIT CARD = many-to-one with users, one credit card per user ORDER = many-to-many with users, one-to-many with order_contents, one-to-one with address(shipping) and address (billing) ORDER_CONTENTS (join table for orders and products - has product quantity too), many-to-one with orders PRODUCT = many-to-one with categories, product can only have one category STATE = one-to-many with addresses, state can be part of many addresses USER = one-to-many with addresses, many-to-many with orders